JeyoSD/JeyoSanDiego-San-Diego-Jeyo-D.-PA1/README.md

 This is a repository that contains Jupyter Notebook code using the Python programming language.
 It is a set of three exercises that make use of basic Python coding and concepts.

 ## 1. Alphabet Soup Problem
-This is a function that takes an input from the user and outputs the characters of the inputted string into an alphabetically arranged version of the string.
+This function takes an input from the user and outputs the characters of the input string into an alphabetically arranged version of the string.
+The function accomplishes this by converting the string into a list using the ```list()``` code, then sorting the list using ```.sort()``` and turning the list back into the string using the ```.join()``` code.

 • Example: "hacker" -> "acehkr"

 ## 2. Emoticon Problem
-This is a function that accepts user input for a sentence and replaces set words to the corresponding emoticons.
+This function accepts user input for a sentence and replaces set words with the corresponding emoticons.
+The function accomplishes this by using the ```.replace() ``` code to replace select words with their emoticon variants.

 **Conversion List:**